 Guide to the City of Beaverton, Oregon

 Beaverton is the fifth largest city in Oregon with a population of 89,803 (2010 US Census) and a land area of 18.73 square miles.
-Beaverton is located in Washington County which is one of the fastest developing areas in Oregon with a population of 529,710 in 2010 (the populationt was 445,342 in 2000).
+Beaverton is located in Washington County which is one of the fastest developing areas in Oregon with a population of 529,710 in 2010 (the population was 445,342 in 2000).
 That represents an increase of 16% from 2000.
-Washington County grew 42.94% from 1990 to 2000.Two events in the 90s turned this sleepy suburb into a sprawling city:
+Washington County grew 42.94% from 1990 to 2000.

 In Beaverton, one-fourth of residents grew up without English and one-fifth are foreign-born.
 Beaverton defies everything we’ve been taught about suburbs and cities.
 It is more diverse, more dynamic and more densely populated (4,795 people per square mile vs. 4,375 people per square mile) than Portland, yet it doesn’t look at all like a city.

 But for all the complaints about the landscape of the area, it attracts shoppers.
 Within a mile one can buy a new automobile, scout out the latest in electronics equipment, shop for the week’s supply of food, complete one’s wardrobe, and have lunch at any fast food outfit.
-Of course you can also attend a movie and sip a latte.
+Of course, you can also attend a movie and sip a latte.

 History of Beaverton